Jones Financial Companies Lllp Sells 3,721 Shares of iShares Core MSCI Total International Stock ETF (NASDAQ:IXUS)

-Jones Financial Companies Lllp decreased its position in iShares Core MSCI Total International Stock ETF (NASDAQ:IXUS – Get Rating) by 0.9% in the 1st quarter, Holdings Channel.com reports.
-The institutional investor owned 429,068 shares of the company’s stock after selling 3,721 shares during the period.
-Jones Financial Companies Lllp’s holdings in iShares Core MSCI Total International Stock ETF were worth $28,567,000 at the end of the most recent quarter.
+Jones Financial Companies Lllp cut its holdings in iShares Core MSCI Total International Stock ETF (NASDAQ:IXUS – Get Rating) by 0.9% during the first quarter, according to its most recent Form 13F filing with the SEC.
+The firm owned 429,068 shares of the company’s stock after selling 3,721 shares during the period.
+Jones Financial Companies Lllp owned 0.09% of iShares Core MSCI Total International Stock ETF worth $28,567,000 as of its most recent filing with the SEC.

 iShares Core MSCI Total International Stock ETF Price Performance